BERSERKI

 In old Norse, berserkr meant one who fought beyond limits— bear-shirted, unflinching, going where their numbers shouldn’t have let them go.

 That’s the move.
-Agents shifted the math: one human plus a fleet of agents can ship the work of a thirty-person team — provided the human is willing to direct, judge, and ship without ego.
-The further goal is sharper still: every product we build is designed to run end-to-end without us.
-The human is the seed, not the operator.
+Agents shifted the math: one human plus a disciplined fleet can ship work that used to require a team — provided the human is willing to direct, judge, and ship without ego.
+The further goal is sharper still: every product we build should become less dependent on us over time.
+The human is the seed, not the permanent operator.

 We make products for real markets we understand — Norwegian SMBs, elder-care families, builders who need infrastructure they can verify.
 Some are local.
 Some are global.
 All of them ship.